jforrest602/projects/AD_Basics.md

 According to [Microsoft](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/manage/group-managed-service-accounts/group-managed-service-accounts/active-directory-domain-services-overview?source=recommendations), Active Directory Domain Services (AD DS) "provides the methods for storing directory data and making this data available to network users and administrators."
 They define a directory as "a hierarchical structure that stores information about objects on the network."
 Objects are single elements like users, groups,shared folders, computers, printers and so on.
 AD stores object details and enables authorized users to access that information.

+Active Directory also provides authentication and authorization services within a Windows domain environment.

 *Why is knowing how to use AD important?*

+According to [HTB](https://academy.hackthebox.com/module/74/section/699), "around 95% of Fortune 500 companies run Active Directory."
+Therefore, if you're planning on joining the IT or InfoSec fields, familiarizing yourself with AD is a good idea.

 ![AD ninja](https://github.com/user-attachments/assets/5f0f9086-44a4-438f-a4ad-15fe0d29c0d4)